ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 };
 ```

-Transport level security for POP3 client configuration can be defined as follows.
+Transport-level security for the POP3 client configuration can be defined as follows.

 ```ballerina
 email:PopConfiguration popConfig = {